c1462881/Multispecies-transport-model/README.md

 ## Running the 3D full model

-The 3D model is entirely YAML-driven.
-A minimal configuration file looks like:
+The 3D model runs entirely from a single YAML configuration file.
+A minimal example looks like:

 ```yaml
 run: